During an Emergency

 If you are indoors, stay there, take cover under a heavy table, desk or any solid furniture and hold on.
 In a hallway, crouch down against an inside wall.

-Protecting your head and face.
-Move away from windows, glass partitions, mirrors, fireplaces, bookcases, all furniture and light fixtures.
+Protect your head and face.
+Move away from windows, glass partitions, mirrors, fireplaces, bookcases, furniture and light fixtures.

 If in a wheelchair, lock the wheels and protect the back of your neck and head.